Irwin1985/JSONFox/README.md

 **Irwin Rodríguez** (Toledo, Spain)

 ### New DLL JSONFoxHelper.dll
 If you want to speed up the lexing process then you should use the JSONFoxHelper dll built in C# that scans the tokens faster.
-In order to use this scanner instead of the native one you just need to active the *NetScanner* property.
+In order to use this scanner instead of the native one you just need to activate the *NetScanner* property like the example below:

 ```xBase
 // activate the property before using any routine from json class.